gayeongpark/gayeongpark.github.io/_posts/2024-03-28-Object-Oriented-Programming.md

   initialName: "please input your name", // I set the initial name is world, so, at first, it will print hello world };

-// Logger with dependecy injection
+// Logger with dependency injection
 // It is to print log message to the console based on the specified log level. class Logger {
   constructor(logLevel) {